ForLogic/doit/README.md

 # doit
 This tool runs a xml script to automate recurring tasks.
+Useful on backup scenarios.

 ## Index
 1. [The Configuration File](#TheConfigurationFile)